lingeringwillx/Refpack-QFS-Resources/README.md

 #### About

 Refpack/QFS is a compression algorithm based on the LZ77/LZSS compression by Frank Barchard from EA.
-It first appeared in Need for Speed 2 in 1997.
-There is slight variations in the compression for each game.

 The main destinction between QFS and LZSS is that the compression has it's own unique way of encoding tokens/control characters, which has a varying length of between 1 to 4 bytes.
-It also allows a much longer length and offset to be encoded.
+It also allows fof a much longer length and offset to be encoded.

 The algorithm doesn't employ any other common compression method (such as Huffman Coding) besides LZSS encoding of repeated patterns.